 - You launched your chat just as a chat shift ended (there is a delay for the chat button to turn "off" when librarian goes offline).
-See the LibChat hours (in green) here.
+See the chat service hours here.

-The chat service will record your chat attempt, and a librarian will follow up with you (as long as you provided an email address).
+The chat service will record your chat attempt, and a librarian will follow up with you (as long as you provided a correct email address).
 To help prevent problems with chat, we recommend:

 - Clear your browser's cache.

 - Check your internet connection.
 If you are at home and are having consistent problems with low signal or dropped connection, you may need to call your internet service provider for help.

 But, most importantly, don't forget that you can also reach librarians by email and Zoom.